Yosemite Lumber Company: North Side Operations

-In 1923, the Yosemite Lumber Company relocated their timber operation to the north side of the Merced canyon because the available timber on the south side had been exhausted.
-They raised $5,000,000 through a bond issue to fund the construction of a new incline, the modernization of the mill, and the relocation of the logging railroad.
+In 1923, the Yosemite Lumber Company relocated its timber operation to the north side of the Merced Canyon due to the depletion of available timber on the south side.
+To fund the construction of a new incline, modernize the mill, and relocate the logging railroad, the company raised $5 million through a bond issue.
 A crew of 200 men worked around the clock to complete the new incline by the 1924 season.

-The 8300-foot long incline, which cost almost $1,000,000, required over 400 rollers to maintain its position and had a maximum grade of 68%.
-A second incline was built above the big incline to access the timber area.
-Logging equipment, including four Shay locomotives, was stored on sidings until the new incline was completed.
-Once the hoist was operational, the locomotives, steam donkeys, and other items were taken up the new incline to the logging camps.
-The big hoist at the head of the incline was electrically operated with a double drum, Walker slip ring arrangement and weighed a total of 320,000 pounds.
-The incline was double tracked from the top to just below halfway down and was single tracked the rest of the way to the bottom.
+The 8,300-foot incline, which cost nearly $1 million, required more than 400 rollers and had a maximum grade of 68 percent.
+A second incline was built above it to access additional timber.
+The main hoist, an electrically operated double-drum system, weighed 320,000 pounds.
+The incline was double-tracked for the upper half and transitioned to single track for the descent.

-The company broke all records by cutting 60,000,000 board feet of lumber in 1924 and 85,000,000 in 1925, employing 500 men at the mill and another 500 in the woods timber camps with a daily payroll of $5500 at peak times.
-The company operated seven days a week, 10 hours a day, to generate revenue required to meet the bond payments.
+In 1924, the company set records by cutting 60 million board feet of lumber, followed by 85 million board feet in 1925.
+At peak times, it employed 500 men at the mill and another 500 in the timber camps, with a daily payroll of $5,500.
+To generate the revenue needed to meet bond payments, the company operated seven days a week, 10 hours a day.

 Merced Falls Sawmill

 The Yosemite Valley Railroad pulled log trains along the Merced River to Yosemite Lumber Company’s sawmill at Merced Falls in the San Joaquin Valley.
 The mill broke ground in the summer of 1911.
-Over 945 tons of machinery was brought to Merced Falls by train including a 600 horsepower electric plant which electrifed both the plant and the town.
+Over 945 tons of machinery was brought to Merced Falls by train including a 600 horsepower electric plant which electrified both the plant and the town.
 The mill operated seasonally, whenever the snow had cleared enough for logging trains to resume.
 By the 1920s, the mill delivered between 40 and 50 million feet of lumber every season and employed between 250 and 300 men.

 The sale of alcohol was forbidden in the incorporated city of Merced Falls.
 But several saloons opened to serve mill workers just across the Mariposa County line.
 In 1918, a petition was raised to close the saloons as a war measure, citing the mill's role in support of government contracts.